rrich-kray/coding-quiz-pro/README.md

 ## How it Works

 As previously stated, Coding Quiz Pro was built entirely using the React framework.
-Components are conditinally rendered based on a "currenPage" global state that is changed whenever the user navigates to a different section of the application.
+Components are conditionally rendered based on a "currenPage" global state that is changed whenever the user navigates to a different section of the application.
 This is accomplished using function closures in child components.
 React useState is used to maintain user scores, deplete remaining time and display questions.

 ## License